acisops/acis_anomaly_pages/source/door_b_enb.rst

 be interpreted by the hardware as spurious commanding.
 In nearly all cases, this situation is benign.
 For example, commanding the PSMC to the existing state is a NOP.
 Commanding something to turn on which is disabled is likewise a NOP.
-Disabling a system that's active is a NOP (TBR... is this true?).
+Disabling a system that's active turns it off.
+We have anomaly pages for enabling and turning on the systems that are normally on.

 There are, however, a few cases to note.
 Enabling a system that is normally off and disabled leaves us one spurious command away from activating a system inadertantly.